rulewis/journey-optimizer.en/help/using/administration/ootb-product-profiles.md

 ## Journey Administrator {#journey-administrator}

-The **[!UICONTROL Journey Administrator]** product profile allows access to the administration menus with the possibility to manage and publish Journeys, Messages and Offers.
+The **[!UICONTROL Journey Administrator]** product profile allows access to the administration menus with the possibility to manage and publish Journeys, Messages and Decision management.

 This product profile includes the following permissions: